yalabot/angular-foundation/src/alert/docs/readme.md

-Alert is an AngularJS-version of bootstrap's alert.
+Alert is an AngularJS-version of Foundation's alert.

 This directive can be used to generate alerts from the dynamic model data (using the ng-repeat directive);